Hazleton Area High School

 Hazleton Area High School (HAHS) is a public high school located in Hazle Township, Pennsylvania and is part of the Hazleton Area School District.
-According to the National Center for Education Statistics, the school reported an enrollment of 3,600 pupils in 2021.
+As of the 2023-24 school year, the school had 3,884 students, according to National Center for Education Statistics data.

 History

-During the period of 1966 and 1992, Hazleton Area School District closed all of its high schools except for Hazleton Area, Freeland, and West Hazleton High Schools.
+Between 1966 and 1992, Hazleton Area School District closed all of its high schools except for Hazleton, Freeland, and West Hazleton High Schools.
 The Hazleton Area High School opened at 1601 West 23rd Street beginning in the 1992–1993 school year, which resulted in the complete consolidation of all remaining area high schools.